 Overall, it was an incredible trip.
 Besides the national park, we learned a lot about how to travel with five children!
 It was pretty amazing to celebrate ten years of marriage in an absolutely beautiful place, surrounded by the blessings God has entrusted to us.

 On the way home we contrasted our honeymoon in the Bahamas (2011) with this trip (2021).
 Both were tropical vacations, around the same time of year and about the same length, just a different number of passengers, but this trip was actually more fun than our honeymoon!
 Gregory and I know each other so well now and our planning process is a thousand times better.
 I’m prepared to be constantly on the go.
-Gregory is prepared to slow down and enjoy the quiet moments.
+He is prepared to slow down and enjoy the quiet moments.

-Happy anniversary, my love.
+To Gregory: Happy anniversary, my love.
 I am the most blessed among women to be your wife.
 We’ve spent 10 years having babies – let’s spend the next 10 taking them on adventures.